 6.3 The Company will provide training to the Learner on how to use BUD, how to access their portfolio, submit work to be marked, communicate with their Assessor and index their evidence etc.

-8.1 The Charges for the Vocational Training, which are subject to a Booking Form, Proposal or Email, are due for payment before the Vocational Training starts and the Learner is inducted onto BUD.
+8.1 The Charges for the Vocational Training which are subject to a Booking Form, Proposal or Email are due for payment before the Vocational Training starts and / or the Learner is inducted onto BUD (for applicable programmes).
 Payment must be made in full unless agreed in writing by the company.

 9.1 Your statutory rights allow you 14 days from the date of receipt of invoice and booking confirmation in which to make a written request for cancellation.
 If a written request for cancellation is received and any payment has been made, the Client will receive a refund less any reasonable costs of expenses.